The Million Dollar Coach

 Him: Bigger smile.
 “No Mr. Ripple it was you and I am so thankful you are my coach and more importantly my friend.”

 So I am not bragging here.
-In fact, I am honestly a little uncomfortable even sharing this brief interaction with one of my clients because it certainly sounds like I am bragging…but I’m not.
-I just had to share it as one of the most significant moments in my Ripple career which kind of blew me away.
+In fact, I am honestly a little uncomfortable even sharing this brief interaction with one of my clients.
+Because it certainly sounds like I am bragging…but I’m not.
+I just had to share, because it’s one of the most significant moments in my Ripple career.

 I found myself loving the role of trusted advisor and mentor.
-Seeing someone at their core, helping them slay their mental and sometimes situational dragons and being a significant partner in their journey has been unbelievably rewarding.
+Seeing someone at their corner, helping them slay their mental and sometimes situational dragons.
+Then being a significant partner in their journey has been unbelievably rewarding.
 I found with each and every session I was gaining as much value as my clients were.
-That made me very happy and of course more confident that I was doing the work I was intended to do.
+That made me very happy and of course more confident that I’m doing the work I was intended to do.

 It’s been several weeks since the above conversation took place.
 I still smile when I think of it – as I am doing now as I write this.